dulvac/system-readiness/docs/index.md

         Component CompWithMissingConfig missing config on pid [CompWithMissingConfig]
 ```

-## Example of using the syastem readiness service framework in Apache Karaf
+## Example of using the system readiness service framework in Apache Karaf

 Download, install and run Apache Karaf 4.1.x.
 Inside the karaf shell execute this: